bloominstituteoftechnology/Responsive-Web-Design-II/README.md

 # Responsive-Web-Design I & II

-We will be using the same codebase for Responsive Web Design I and II.
-You have been provided design mock ups for desktop, tablet, and mobile devices.
+We will be using the same codebase for Responsive Web Design I and II modules.
+You have been provided design mock ups for desktop, tablet, and mobile devices located in the `design-files` folder.

 ## Project 1: Adaptive Layout

-For this project you will build an adaptive website that has max-width breakpoints at 400px and 768px based on the designs provided to you in this repository located in the `design-.
-The initial styles in the project are fixed and
+For project 1 you will build an adaptive website that has max-width breakpoints at 400px and 768px based on the designs provided to you in this repository.
+You have been provided desktop styles so you can focus on your media queries.

 *Concepts required to complete the task:*
 * How to use min and max-width